belteki/alarms/README.md

-Requirements to run this Notebook:
+This code can be viewed in any web browser.
+To run it, use the IPython Notebook.
+Packages required to run this Notebook:

 - Python version: 3.5.3 | packaged by conda-forge | (default, Feb 10 2017, 07:09:50)